john-t-white/StaticDotNet.ArgumentValidation/docs/README.md

+# Overview

+StaticDotNet.ArgumentValidation is a guard library focused on performance, extensibility, ease of use and nullability support.

+## Performance

+Every guard claus is benchmarked against the same code you would write without using this library, as well as other popular guard libraries to show the difference in performance.

+The library also fully supports trimming so applications can choose to only include the parts of the library they use.

+## Extensibility

+You can easily add your own guard methods by adding an extension method off of the Argument class.

+## Ease of Use

+The point of using a library like this is to make it easier to use as well as removing boiler plate code that takes space away from the application.

+## Nullability

+All of the guard clauses support the nullability attributes.

+# Example

 # Why should I use this

 StaticDotNet.ArgumentValiation is a guard library with performance, extensibility and ease of use in mind.
 Guard clauses should be clean and focus on performance when exceptions don't happen.
 In a perfect application, which we all know developers write 100% of the time, guard clauses take up CPU time, which is why they should be focused on being fast.